 Open to all Lee College students.
 Study of literature for small woodwind ensembles (4 or more students).
 Admission by audition or instructor's consent.
-Pre/Corequisites: ENRD 100 or equivalent Lecture Hours: 1, Lab Hours: 1
+May be repeated for credit.
+Pre/Corequisite: ENRD 100 or equivalent Lecture Hrs. = 1, Lab Hrs. = 1